Definition

 The key distinction is that provenance is a provable history, not merely a log.
 Log files are mutable after the fact and carry weak evidentiary value.
 Pinning each stage with a commitment plus a signature is what makes a lineage hold up to third-party scrutiny.

-Lemma Oracle implementation
+Lemma implementation

 Lemma pins lineage as docHash plus a metadata commitment. docHash covers the document's byte digest; the metadata covers timestamp, author, and the link to the prior stage.
 The chain collapses to a single hash that a downstream zero-knowledge proof can attest exists.